philzook58/philzook58.github.io/_posts/2020-03-23-computing-syzygy-modules-in-sympy.markdown

-The other direction matrix can be found via the reduction algorithm with respect to the Grobner basis  $latex F = BG$ .
+The other direction matrix can be found via the reduction algorithm with respect to the Grobner basis  $ F = BG$ .
 This is pretty straightforward given that sympy implemented reduction for us.